 Helping the Behaviorally Challenging Child (HBCC) is a California Nonprofit Public Benefit Corporation that is composed of individuals who are committed to helping behaviorally challenging children lead more productive and inclusive lives.

-Debra Ann has been training, consulting, and supporting Collaborative Problem Solving in Orange County since 2010.
-She has provided a 2-hour Professional Development In-service Overview and taught the 4-Week Course in a variety of settings: schools, residential treatment centers, education programs, family homes, WrapAround social services, Sunday schools, foster care, and more.
-HBCC hosts advanced 6-hour Overviews and 3-day Tier I Training's with expert trainers.
+Debra Ann has been training, consulting, and supporting Collaborative Problem Solving (CPS) in Orange County since 2010.
+She provides a 2-hour Professional Development In-service Overview, teaches the 4-Week Parenting Course, holds a monthly Support Group and promotes CPS whenever and where ever possible.
+She has provided her services to schools, residential treatment centers, educational programs, family homes, WrapAround social services, Sunday schools, day care, child care, after-school programs, foster care, and more.

-As a Certified Think:Kids Practitioner, Debra Ann Afarian, has worked to proactively to expose parents, teachers and professionals with the knowledge of this evidence-based approach for strengthening and improving the lives of complex children, teens and young adults who present with behavior challenges.
+As a Think:Kids CPS Certified Parent Coach, Debra Ann Afarian, has worked to proactively expose parents, teachers and professionals with the knowledge of this evidence-based, social-emotional, trauma-informed, inclusive approach called Collaborative Problem Solving, for strengthening and improving the lives of all involved in the raising of complex children, teens and young adults and who present with behavior challenges.

 Adult/Child power struggles can leave both parties frustrated, with adults wondering how it could have gone differently.
 The 2-hour Professional Development Introduction and 4-week course, derived from the Collaborative Problem Solving concepts outlined in the books:

 by Dr’s.
 Ross W. Greene & J. Stuart Ablon,